adhocteam/pushup/README.md

 minus the .up extension, is mapped to the portion of the URL path for routing.

-## Layouts

-Layouts are HTML templates that used in common across multiple pages.
-They are just HTML, with Pushup syntax as necessary.
-Each page renders its contents, and then the layout inserts the page contents into the template with the `^outputSection("contents")` Pushup expression.

 ## Static media

-Static media files like CSS, JS, and images, can be added to the `app/static` project directory.
+Static media files like CSS, JS, and images, can be added to the `static` project directory.
 These will be embedded directly in the project executable when it is built, and are accessed via a straightforward mapping under the "/static/" URL path.